Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 April 22, 2025

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-In this episode my teens, Phoebe and Amelia, joined me in the studio to help answer some questions emailed in by listeners, and sent to me on social media.
-We kick off by chatting about exploring their identity and what they think is the key to gettting them out of their bedrooms. *So sorry about the quality of the audio on their microphones.
-I do everything on my own so I haven't yet perfected having…
+Ask Rachel anything In this episode my teens, Phoebe and Amelia, joined me in the studio to help answer some questions emailed in by listeners, and sent to me on social media.
+We kick off by chatting about exploring their identity and what they think is the key to gettting them out of their bedrooms.
+QUESTIONS: 1: My 14 year old is such a lovely, talented and kind girl.
+She had lovely friends, and she's very sweet and kind towards them all the time.
+Exclamation mark, now when she is in …

 Listen to the Episode